skip to Main Content

 The biscuits he bought,

-Fulfilling my small desires,
+Fulfilling small desires,

 Expressing his love.